 Nightwing: ...was that a joke? ...
 Of course not.

 - To a lesser extent, Wolverine tends to be this.
-Whenever he teams up with young girls (which happens more often than you might think, though an exception can be made for X-23 who is pretty much as hardened as he is) it tends to be a mix between Crowning Moment of Heartwarming and Crowning Moment of Funny.
+Whenever he teams up with young girls (which happens more often than you might think, though an exception can be made for X-23 who is pretty much as hardened as he is) it tends to be a mix between heartwarming and hilarious.

 - X-23 herself, possibly even moreso.
 She's The Stoic in the extreme (and her Not So Stoic moments generally involve Heroic BSODs and bouts of suicidal depression), only rarely cracks a full smile, and has never truly been shown laughing in the ten years since she was first introduced in the books.
 She does have a subtle sense of humor, but generally a black one, and is a bit of a Deadpan Snarker (emphasizing the deadpan).
 Much humor is derived from Laura's completely serious reactions to the craziness that often surrounds the X-Men.
 Even during a day spent playing hooky from school with her cousin Megan (involving amusement parks, a Dazzler concert, and being buried in a pile of puppies and kittens), Laura's face never changes from her usual neutral expression.